 Failing to Document All Damages

 Accurate and comprehensive documentation is crucial in a personal injury case.
 Failing to document all damages can result in a significantly lower compensation amount.
-This includes:
+Working with an experienced personal injury law firm ensures all aspects of your damages are properly documented and presented.

 Not Seeking Medical Treatment Immediately